 The vast majority of capital asset acquisitions are generated by purchase requisition.
-Colleges/departments authorize equipment purchases by initiating purchase requisitions through the Purchasing Department.
+Colleges and Cost Centers authorize equipment purchases by initiating purchase requisitions through Workday.

-When the equipment is received, the Unit's Equipment/Property Coordinator enters into the web page the pertinent physical asset information including the "Tag Number".
+When the equipment is received, the Unit's Property Coordinator enters into the web page the pertinent physical asset information including the "Tag Number" in to Workday.

-The asset accounting records are selected from the General Ledger based on the account number and interfaces to the Asset Management staging table.
-In this table, the Property Control Department reviews the posting records and deletes any record that is not an asset transaction.
-The Property Control Department makes any corrections/changes/adjustment to an asset record to accurately reflect the description, cost and other pertinent accounting information.
-Assets, including Federal Surplus items, are recorded at actual cost.
+The asset accounting records are selected from the General Ledger based on the spend category.
+Property Control makes any corrections to an asset record to accurately reflect the description, cost and other pertinent accounting information.
+Assets, including Federal Surplust items, are recorded at actual cost.

-The Property Control Department matches the tag information entered on-line by the self-tagging department to the interface record to complete the asset information.
-The web data is easily loaded into Asset Management System thus reducing redundant data entry.
-A report of untagged items is extracted.
-If a matching record is not found, the Property Control Department will notify the Unit via e-mail.
-The Unit will have 5-days to enter the asset information into the Asset Management System.
+A report of untagged items is extracted by Property Control.
+If a matching record is not found, Property Control will notify the Unit via e-mail.
+The Unit will have 5-days to enter the asset information into the Workday.
 The cycle is repeated again to match newly entered information.

-The Property Control Department is responsible for record retention and ensuring that all taggable assets are identified through internal controls.
+Property Control is responsible for record retention and ensuring that all taggable assets are identified through internal controls.